DaytimeLobster/gogrow/readme.md

 ## Contributions
 Contributions, collaboration, pull requests - We welcome all of these.
 If you have a good idea that's in the scope of the GoGrow project, please open a pull request or jump into a discussion with us.
 We'd love your feedback on how GoGrow can be even more useful and functional!

+## To-do
+GoGrow is a work in progress - please keep this in mind, though I'll try my best not to introduce any major breaking changes or backward-compatibility issues.
+Export and save your data often!

+To do list:
+- general bug fixes
+- general UI/UX improvements
+- implement feedback gathered from users
+- make it easier for people to add custom icons and textures to GoGrow
+- a feature to show/pick from most used icons when adding a new marker using the pop up modal
+- thoroughly fix/test DNG and RAW support

 ## Support

 As the sole developer on this project, I (DaytimeLobster) work on it in my spare time and fund all related expenses out of my own pocket.
 If you find this project useful and want to show appreciation, you can [donate to my coffee fund on Patreon](https://www.patreon.com/daytimelobster)